 I love their weekly email.
 It’s like reading a Steinbeck novel.
 The farm is owned by a husband and wife and over the winter they had their first baby, who came 14 weeks early!
 So in addition to the rigors of farming, they have the rigors of new parenting and the rigors of a preemie baby.
 Can you even imagine?

-There are 3 weeks in the summer that I knew we would not be around to enjoy the vegetables.
+There are three weeks in the summer that I knew we would not be around to enjoy the vegetables.
 I made arrangements with a nearby soup kitchen to have them pick up my share and use it for their clients.
 And if there are folks who miss their pick up, the farm donates those veggies to another soup kitchen.

 Sometimes it is a challenge to get it all eaten.
 In the spring, there was SO MUCH LETTUCE.
 One week there were four different bags full of different lettuces.
 Now, we love salad, but honestly.
 That much roughage is rough.
 I started giving some of it to my friends, for which they were grateful.